-Reward-maximizing players in sequential PGGs without observation display a positional order effect: they cooperate more when they believe some players are yet to move, and this effect increases with the number of such uncommitted people moving after them.
-Four experiments support this view.
-Among players who are maximizing personal profit in the game, earlier movers tend to believe that contributing to the public good will maximize their payouts, and later movers tend to believe that defecting will maximize payouts.
-The effect's absence when specifically subsequent players have their moves made randomly, and the fact that the effect is stronger in the direction of open fates (towards the future) is consistent with implicit causal thinking: It is not just that I cooperate that suggests others will cooperate, but if I cooperate, others will cooperate.
+Across five studies, we document a robust positional order effect in sequential public goods games without observation: among self-interested players, cooperation is highest for those moving early in a sequence and declines as their position nears the end.
+The disappearance of this effect when subsequent players' moves are randomized suggests the phenomenon is tied to beliefs about the future actions of other agents.
+The overall pattern of results is consistent with a player's own choice being treated as diagnostic of the choices of other, like-minded individuals who have yet to decide.
 Critically, this is not conditional cooperation (Thöni & Volk, 2018) since there is nothing for a player to condition on in a one-shot sequential game with no observation, nor can reputation come into play in an anonymous online context.
-Participants are also willing to bet that people moving after them will make a move that is more similar to theirs relative to those moving before them, which is to be expected in the case that players are acting as if-and for the same reason, an implied causal connection.
-This behavior makes it clear that the distinction between open and closed fates is important.
+Participants are also willing to bet that people moving after them will make a move that is more similar to theirs relative to those moving before them, which is to be expected in the case that players are acting as if their moves will be mirrored by others.

 We speculate that a simple model may capture something of the process generating this behavior specifically in self-interested agents: these agents understand the rules of the game and are trying to maximize their payouts-they just act as if everyone who has not yet moved will make the same move they do, and choose their own move to maximize their own profits conditional on everyone yet to move doing as they have done.
 This implies a sharp step between 100% contribution and 0% contribution, which is observed in the data.
 75.5% of participants contribute either 0 or 100% of their endowment, and the positional order effect is stronger in this subset.
-The effect is also stronger in the 80.1% of participants who pass both pre- and postcomprehension checks, implying the effect gets stronger as players better-understand the game (see Appendix D for analyses of these subsets).
+The effect is also stronger in the 80.1% of participants who pass both pre- and post-comprehension checks, implying the effect gets stronger as players better-understand the game (see Appendix D for analyses of these subsets).
 A formalization of this model is included in Appendix B.